ImageArg/ImageArg-Shared-Task/README.md

 datasets for both shared subtasks.
 The dataset downloader is adopted from [stweet](https://github.com/markowanga/stweet).
 Participants are suggested to run the script twice to make sure each tweet is successfully crawled.

+[UPDATE] We noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
+It makes [stweet](https://github.com/markowanga/stweet) not work at the moment.
+In this case, please pull `get_train_dev_data_v2.py` and `dataset.so` files into root the folder, and run `python get_train_dev_data_v2.py`.
+This code will work best with Python 3.9 and macOS Ventura.
+Please contact the organizers if you have dataset issues.
 ## Citation

 ```